 [Section 35 amended by No. 42 of 2004 s.
 26.]

-36. Reference to medical panel
+36. Claim under s.
+33 or 34, referring worker to medical panel

 (1) Whenever a claim is made by, or in relation to, a worker for compensation under section 33 or 34, the employer shall within 14 days of the making of the claim send particulars of the claim to WorkCover WA, and the chief executive officer shall refer the question of the worker’s condition and fitness for employment to a medical panel comprising 2 or 3 physicians —